Can Third-Party Booking Links Hijack Your Google Business Profile?

 How Can I Protect My Business From Hijacked Booking Links?

 It’s also important to select a “Preferred Link” inside your Google Business Profile.
-This choice can be found within the preferences in your GBP.
+This choice can be found within your GBP preferences.

 Why Should I Care About Third-Party Booking Links?